-Proofread your application for accuracy, format, grammar, and spelling.
+Proof read your application for accuracy, format, grammar, and spelling.
 In Phase I, the selection board relies solely on information and impressions made through your application.
-Incomplete or poorly crafted applications reflect the applicant's professionalism.
-As a rule, successful Phase I applications are concise, easy to understand, and are not filled with extra "fluff."
+Incomplete or poorly crafted applications are a reflection of the applicant's professionalism.
+As a general rule, successful Phase I applications are concise, easy to understand, and are not filled with extra "fluff."
 Your success in the Special Tactics community begins with this application.